 CHECKING: The Main Storage Unit (MSU) contains circuitry for single-bit error detection and correction and detection of double-bit errors.
-Multiples of double-bit errors and some odd multiples of double-bit errors are also detected.
 Memory errors are detected using a 7-bit hamming code generated for all read and write operations.
 The MSU also detects single-bit address errors and out of bounds addresses.

 STORAGE PROTECTION: The virtual address space is about 69 billion words long and is partitioned into variablelength banks that can contain up to 16 million words.
 Each bank is described by a data structure called a Bank Descriptor that contains the address of the bank in physical main storage and the upper and lower address limits.
 A Bank Descriptor Index (BDI) is used to locate the bank in which the data is stored.
 An OFFSET field locates the word being addressed within the bank selected by the BDI.
 When a virtual address is moved into a Base Register, a check is made to ensure that the entire bank is resident in physical main storage.
 If it is not, an interrupt is generated.
 Access control mechanisms are incorporated to ensure that only authorized activities are permitted to access or modify a bank.
-The access checks are made by comparing an "access kev" in the processor with an "access lock" in the Bank Descriptor.
+The access checks are made by comparing an "access key" in the processor with an "access lock" in the Bank Descriptor.
 In addition, two independent sets of access permissions, general and special, are associated with each virtual storage bank.
 Each set of permissions consists of enable bits for read, write, and enter accesses.
 If the bit is set, the access is permitted; if not set, the access is forbidden.
 The special access permission bits are used when the access key fits the access lock in the Base Register, while the general access permission bits are used if the key does not fit the lock.